GigaHierz/carbon-retirement-on-celo/README.md

 toucan.redeemAuto2("NCT", parseEther("1"));
 ```

-Now let's put that code in a function and add a button to trigger it, so you can see it in action!!
-You also want to store the return value, the TCO2 address in a variable, as you will want to use it in the next step.
+Now let's put that code in a function and add a button to trigger it, so we can see it in action!!
+We also want to store the return value, the TCO2 address in a variable, as we will want to use it in the next step.

 <details>
 <summary>Our code should look like this now: </summary>